HenrikBengtsson/future.BatchJobs/README.md

 ### Multi-core processing
 Multi-core processing is when multiple R processes are used (instead of the default single-thread single-process R session we are all used to).
-Note that `multicore` processing is not available on Windows (this is a limitation of the R core package `parallel`).
+Note that multi-core processing is not available on Windows (this is a limitation of the R core package `parallel`).
 When specifying `backend("multicore")`, all available cores are used on the machine.
 For heavy computations, this might render the machine very slow and